-Complete your bucket-list adventure on board a luxury tall ship - complete with on board sauna!
+Complete your bucket-list adventure on board a luxury tall ship - complete with an onboard sauna!

-Linden was built in Mariehamn, in the Åland Islands – an autonomous archipelago off the west coast of Finland.
-This magnificent ship was a joint venture between residents of the Åland Islands, the Finnish government and established ship owners in an attempt to create a vessel that was a worthy representation of the traditional maritime culture of the islands.
+The magnificent Linden was built in Mariehamn, in the Åland Islands – an autonomous archipelago off the west coast of Finland.
+This three-masted white sail schooner was a joint venture between residents of the Åland Islands, the Finnish government and established ship owners in an attempt to create a vessel that was a worthy representation of the traditional maritime culture of the islands.
 Because of this, Linden was built in pine – how the Åland and Finnish traditionally built their ships.
 In order to meet modern standards, the DNV required that a reinforced steel superstructure was put inside the hull, with watertight bulkheads to meet the safety requirements for passenger vessels.

 Until 2006, Linden sailed the Baltic Sea, proudly representing Åland, before being sold to a restaurant in Helsinki that turned her into a day cruiser, where she barely left Helsinki harbour.
-In 2017, her current owners Njord Sail and Cargo APS with the wish to offer sustainable charter and cargo transport, working with local businesses and enterprises to ensure efficiency.
-Today, she takes her guests up to the Artic during summer months, slicing through the water and inbetween the ice in order to give her passengers the chance to experience the artic via sail, ski and hike – an experience like no other.
+Now fully restored she was bought by her current owners in 2017 to offer sustainable charter, environmental experiences and cargo transport, working with local businesses and enterprises to ensure efficiency.

 - Total number of berths : 35